orstrings/bylaws/bylaws.md

 ### Section 4.
 Removal of Officers

-Any officer may be removed by the Board of Directors with or without cause at any time.
+Any officer may be removed by the Board of Directors with or without cause at any time

 ### Section 5.
 Resignation

 Any officer may resign at any time by giving written notice to the Board of Directors, to the President or to the Secretary.
-Any such resignation shall take effect at the time specified therein, or, if not time be specified, then upon delivery.
+Any such resignation shall take effect at the time specified therein, or, if no time be specified, then upon delivery.

 ### Section 6.
 Vacancies